psycedelicAI/AI-Continuity-Architecture-Method/README.md

 - previous decisions;
 - canonical terminology;
 - document relationships;
-- writing and communication preferences;
+- current project state;
 - open questions;
-- current project state;
 - human intent;
-- the reasoning behind important design choices.
+- the reasoning behind important design choices;
+- the difference between confirmed decisions and AI-generated proposals.

 A Memory Bank provides a structured way to preserve and reuse this context.